anatolio-deb/vpnmd/README.md

 A daemon for [vpnm](https://github.com/anatolio-deb/vpnm) designed to run as root and perform network-related system calls.

-**Note**: vpnmd relies on [sockets-framework](https://github.com/anatolio-deb/sockets-framework) — «*a simple framework that allows to create and use daemon programs that are controllable over sockets*».
+**Note**: vpnmd relies on [sockets-framework](https://github.com/anatolio-deb/sockets-framework) — «*a simple framework that simplifies programming and using daemon programs that are controllable over sockets*».

 # Building and installing from the source